stefanalexlupu/wolfchatter/README.md

 Then you can serve the app from the generated dist folder.

-To start the server in development mode, run
+To launch the client app in development mode, run

 ```
 npm run serve